ConradErnst/IntroAI.github.io/README.md

-# This is a website for fun and to help explain the feild of AI to non-technical Individuals
+# This is a website for fun and to help explain the field of AI to non-technical Individuals